amandasugiharto/dimes/README.md

     time.sleep(0.11)
 ```

-This part of the process is accomplished using the Beautiful Soup package.
+This part of the process is accomplished using the requests and Beautiful Soup packages.
 The SEC also has a traffic quota, so it is important to ensure that you do not go over that quota.
 Next, you'll want to append an indicator to show whether or not there is a new format in the received filing.

 ```python